 This series is designed for anyone who'd like to learn something new about some of the most prominent composers in history.
 You might know Brahms, Mahler, Haydn and Schoenberg... or you might not.
 You might be studying music in school, a lifelong classical music lover, or new to classical music.
 It doesn't matter.
 All we ask is that you come curious and ready to listen closely.
 No musical or artistic training is needed!

-To close, you'll be treated to a recital of the music, up close and in high quality film and sound.
+After the talk, you'll be treated to a recital of the music, up close and in high quality film (4K) and sound.
 The performers are American pianist George Fu and Australian mezzo-soprano Lotte Betts-Dean.

 1. Johannes Brahms.
 Intermezzo Op.
 117 No. 1